-In partitioned mode, the 3082 Q is split into two independent sides.
+In partitioned mode, the 3082Q is split into two independent sides.
 Each side is equivalent to a 3082 Model 24.
 Each side is powered separately.
 So that when running partitioned, one side could be powered down without effecting the other side.

-3082 Q Recovery Logic
+3082Q Recovery Logic

-There are really several aspects of 3084 recovery logic that should identified so that the differences between the 3084 and other 308X processors can be understood.
+There are really several aspects of 3084 recovery logic that should be identified so that the differences between the 3084 and other 308X processors can be understood.
 They are:

-1. 3084 recovery logic in partitioned mode.

-2. 3084 recovery logic in single image mode.

-3. 3082 recovery logic in partitioned mode.

-4. 3082 recovery logic in single image mode.
+- 1. 3084 recovery logic in partitioned mode. - 2.
+3084 recovery logic in single image mode. - 3.
+3082 recovery logic in partitioned mode. - 4.
+3082 recovery logic in single image mode.

-3084 and 3082 recovery logic, when operating in partitioned mode, is identical to that of a 3081 K. This recovery process is discussed in detail in the '3081 Design Presentation'.
-If you are not familiar with that information, you should review it before continuing here.
+3084 and 3082 recovery logic, when operating in partitioned mode, is identical to that of a 3081K/KX.

 3084 single image mode recovery logic is also the same as in the 3081.
-There is an operational difference in that one half of the 3082 Q is doing the monitoring and recovery for the entire 3084.
+There is an operational difference in that one half of the 3082Q is doing the monitoring and recovery for the entire 3084.
 In order to do this, both sets of sensors are connected to the active half of the 3082.
 Other than this, 3084 single image mode recovery logic is the same as described in the 3081 Design Presentation.

-The real difference in the 3084 Processor Complex over other 308X systems is the recovery capabilities the 3082 Q has when operating in single image mode.
-We have seen that when operating in single image mode, half of the 3082 Q is active, the other half is in standby mode.
+The real difference in the 3084 Processor Complex over other 308X systems is the recovery capabilities the 3082Q has when operating in single image mode.
+We have seen that when operating in single image mode, half of the 3082Q is active, the other half is in standby mode.
 This backup of 3082 components exists only in the 3084 when operating in single image mode and therefore, provides additional recovery capabilities.

-Foil 5.6 - 3082 Q Single Image Error Recovery Logic
+Foil 5.6 - 3082Q Single Image Error Recovery Logic

-Foil 5.7 - 3082 Q Single Image Configuration
+Foil 5.7 - 3082Q Single Image Configuration

-As you can see, all components of the 3082 Q, except the inactive functional controller, are connected to the active functional controller.
+As you can see, all components of the 3082Q, except the inactive functional controller, are connected to the active functional controller.
 All components of the 3082 have backup except the sensors.
 Because the sensors are wired to each side, both sets of sensors must be operational.
 A failure of either sensor is a catastrophic failure and will require an IML.

-Normally, when the 3084 is powered on, the A Side and its components become active.
+Normally, when the 3084 is powered on, the A-Side and its components become active.
 Should a failure occur, a backup component may be switched in to replace the failing unit.